willstepp/writings/hunger/hunger.md

 He was on the path.
 It had stormed for five days since he left and the river was as high and the current as swift as Mika had ever seen.
 Thunderclouds moved over the plains that stretched to the mountains and sheets of rain poured down and soaked into the soil.
 A tree nearby was struck by lightning and after all the hairs on his arm stood up and there was a metallic taste in the air.
 But he had his skins and furs and one of them brought just to keep over his head.
 The leather had darkened from the wetness and become water-logged but it was still good to keep the raindrops from running into his eyes.

-No fire when he camped and the late Autumn nights were cold, very cold and with the rain it was worse.
+No fire when he camped and the late autumn nights were cold, very cold and with the rain it was worse.
 Still he made ground and kept his energy up by catching a trout in the river when he was hungry.
 Those fish he gutted and ate raw to the bone and then chucked those back into the rapids.
 He would have preferred it roasted over flame and salted.
 But he was grateful for the trout because it gave him strength.

 Then it was over.
 The thunderclouds and the gray skies moved towards the East and he could see little wisps of blue.
 The most beautiful blue he had ever seen against that colorless cloud front.
 Then more blue.
-And then it was a cold, brisk Autumn day.
+And then it was a cold, brisk autumn day.
 His feet mushed through puddles and the still-sodden ground and yet because of the sunlight and the clear skies it made the journey better.

 A massive flock of birds in migration danced in the skies above him in perfect synchronization and then landed on a far away tree.
 There must have been three hundred birds.
 Their feathers were black and orange and brown and half an hour later when they flew back into the air it was like the leaves of the tree were being sucked up by a tornado.